The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 "I...
 I escaped alone and got trapped here...
 There are so many zombies outside..."

-She spoke between sobs, tears streaming down her face like pearls from a broken string.
+She spoke through sobs, tears streaming down her face like beads from a broken string.

 Zhong Dali felt a pang of sympathy, wishing he could scoop her up and comfort her immediately.